colah/Fanfiction-Graphs-Post/index.md

 Acknowledgments
 ----------------

-Thank you to Eliana Lorch, Taren Stinebrickner-Kauffman, and Jacob Steinhardt for their comments and encouragement.
+Thank you to Eliana Lorch, Taren Stinebrickner-Kauffman, Mary Becica, and Jacob Steinhardt for their comments and encouragement.